aaronbieber/tiny-menu.el/README.md

 keys to the items using the `tiny-menu-run-item` function.

 `tiny-menu-items` is an alist of menus ("items") where each menu key is the name of the menu and its value is the menu contents.
 The menu contents is a list whose car is the name of the menu and cdr is a list of menu items.
-Each menu item is a list with three elements: the raw character code a user must press to select the item, the display name for the item, and the function to be called when the item is selected.
+Each menu item is a list with three or four elements: the raw character code a user must press to select the item, the display name for the item, the function to be called when the item is selected, and (optionally) the menu to which to unconditionally transition afterward.
+A value of "root" signals a transition to the menu-of-menus, "quit" quits tiny-menu, and any invalid menu name results in in the menu-of-menus.

+If `tiny-menu-forever` is non-nil, then any omitted menu transition leaves tiny-menu on the current menu.
+If it is nil, then omitted transitions result in a quit.

 For example, it might look like this:

 ```
 '(("buffer-menu" ("Buffer operations"
-                  ((?k "Kill" kill-this-buffer)
+                  ((?k "Kill" kill-this-buffer "buffer-menu")
-                   (?b "Bury" bury-buffer))))
+                   (?b "Bury" bury-buffer "root"))))
   ("help-menu"   ("Help operations"
-                  ((?f "Describe function" describe-function)
+                  ((?f "Describe function" describe-function "quit")
                    (?k "Describe key"      describe-key)))))
 ```